CPC30318 Certificate III in Concreting

 Not Currently Available to International Students

-This qualification is designed to meet the needs of concreters working in concreting operations on residential and commercial projects.
+This qualification reflects the role of concreters working in concreting operations on residential and commercial projects.

-The qualification has core unit of competency requirements that cover common skills for the construction industry, as well as a specialist field of work.
+The qualification has core unit of competency requirements that cover common skills for the construction industry, as well as a specialist field of work (i.e. concreting).

-The construction industry strongly affirms that training and assessment leading to recognition of skills must be undertaken in a real or very closely simulated workplace environment and this qualification requires all units of competency to be delivered in this context..
+The construction industry strongly affirms that training and assessment leading to recognition of skills must be undertaken in an actual workplace or very closely simulated workplace environment, and this qualification requires all units of competency to be delivered in this context.